albertozenere/GraMS/README.md

 # GraMS

-This repository contains the bioinformatics pipeline of the project GraMS (Graviditet in MS).
+This repository contains the bioinformatics pipeline of the project GraMS (abbreviation from the Swedish title "Graviditet i MS").
 ADD LINK TO ARTICLE.

 It is structured as follows: